Ebla–biblical controversy

 The Ebla–biblical controversy refers to the disagreements between scholars regarding a possible connection between the Syrian city of Ebla and the Bible.
-At the beginning of the Ebla's tablets deciphering process in the 1970s, Giovanni Pettinato made claims about a connection.
+At the beginning of the Ebla tablets deciphering process in the 1970s, Giovanni Pettinato made claims about a connection.
 However, much of the initial media excitement about a supposed Eblaite connection with the Bible, based on preliminary guesses and speculations by Pettinato and others, is now widely described as "exceptional and unsubstantiated claims" and "great amounts of disinformation that leaked to the public".
 In Ebla studies, the focus has shifted away from comparisons with the Bible, and Ebla is now studied above all as a civilization in its own right.
 The tide turned after a bitter personal and scholarly conflict between the scientists involved, and an alleged interference by the Syrian authorities on political grounds.